keysight-eggplant/real-user-data-sdk-js/README.md

 ## Questions

-For questions and support please use [the official contact us page](https://eggplant.io/about/contact-us).
+For questions and support please use the official [contact us](https://eggplant.io/about/contact-us) page.

 ## Issues

-Please make sure to read the [bug_report.md](bug_report.md) before opening an issue.
+Please make sure to read the [BUG_REPORT_TEMPLATE.md](BUG_REPORT_TEMPLATE.md) before opening an issue.
 Issues not conforming to the guidelines may be closed immediately.

 ## Changelog